 When we think of Minneapolis, we automatically think of Mall of America.
-What we learned on our last trip is the Minneapolis area has so much more than just the Mall!
-We were pleasantly surprised by all the outdoor activities that they had and the amazing museums.
-There were a lot of great things to do in Minneapolis with kids, here is our list of faves.
+What we learned on our last trip there is that the Minneapolis area has so much more than just the Mall of America (though that is cool too)!
+We were pleasantly surprised by all the outdoor recreation options, the Mill City Museum, the Science Museum of Minnesota and all the family-friendly dining options.
+There are a lot of great things to do in Minneapolis with kids!

 Below we share our favorites in and around this upper midwest city.
 Take note that Minneapolis along with Saint Paul (Minnesota’s capital) make up the Twin Cities.
 You’ll find a ton of family fun, outdoor nature and yummy ice cream!

 Top Things to do in Minneapolis with kids

 This is such a fun activity to do with the whole family!
 Work together to see if you can escape the room before the time is up!

 Featured Activity: Unlimited Rides Pass At Nickelodeon Universe

 Check out all the fun rides at the awesome indoor amusement park in Mall of America: Nickelodeon Universe.

 Stay right in downtown Minneapolis and get breakfast with your stay!

 If you are looking for a unique and fun indoor activity to do with your family be sure to check out The Escape Game!
 We weren’t sure if it would be kid friendly but it totally was.
 You are put in a room and have 60 minutes to figure out how to get out.
 Don’t worry the game master is there to help you.

 We really enjoyed doing this together as a family and loved how the kids were able to help us out with the clues and were part of solving them.
 We ended up making it out of the room in time!
 Check out our post on: The Escape Game for more information and to book your escape game!